-- A Amount of time under observation

-- D Distance from subject
+D - Distance from subject

-- V Visibility
+V - Visibility

-- O Obstruction
+O - Obstruction

-- K Known, or seen before
+K - Known, or seen before

-- A Any reason to remember, subject or incident
+A - Any reason to remember, subject or incident

-- T Time elapsed between sighting and note taking
+T - Time elapsed between sighting and note taking

-- E Error or material discrepancy e.g. description, vehicle reg etc.
+E - Error or material discrepancy - e.g. description, vehicle reg etc.

 Operation name or number

 Date

+Date Time of activity (from) (to)

-- Time of activity (from) (to) - Briefing location and time
+Time of activity (from) (to)